Germany is a country with only 80 million people, but it has managed to create over 2,000 world-famous brands. How did they do it?

 While the pursuit of profit may be a human instinct, German people do not blindly pursue novelty — they tend to favor quality.
 A German-made ball-point pen that has fallen a dozen times will still continue to write.
 A house made in Germany is, of course, very strong and sturdy.

 High quality comes with a high price — but Germans are not afraid of being undercut.
 They believe in their technology and do not cheapen in the face of competition.

 3. Do business with a customer but once

 Some perceive German companies as very pedantic.
 If something can be used for a hundred years, a customer must be let go – they never need to buy that product again.
 But the German approach is to earn a reputation for quality – and there are seven billion other potential customers who might yet appreciate the difference.

 4. Consider long term goals

-Germany’s well-known brands all have a long history, and have become a focus for the world’s attention.
-Slow accumulation is preferred – ensure the basic theory, then consider sustainable development issues.
+Germany’s well-known brands all have a long history, and they have become a focus of the world’s attention.
+Slow accumulation is preferred — ensure the basic theory, then consider sustainable development issues.

 Modern economics says the ultimate goal of business is to maximize profits, but Germany doesn’t seem to believe that.
 The German purpose is not the pursuit of economic interests alone – more important is the pursuit of harmony and safety, and the practicality of high-tech products.
 That is the real soul of a German enterprise — and the duty and obligation of its birthright.